a-kuntz/JsonRPC/workshop/doc/workshop.md

 ## Tasks

-1. Setup enviroment (15min)
+1. Setup environment (15min)
 1. Clone and build repository (15min)
-1. Get used to the project: Run client, server and module test
+1. Get used to the project: run client, server and module test
 1. Find and fix your first bug (15min)
-1. Your software development experience: Implement new functionality
+1. Implement new functionality.
+To this end:
     1. Hold a team meeting and review issues (15min)
-    1. Organize in teams of two
+    1. Organize two teams
-    1. Every team should implement and test one issue (45min)
+    1. Implement and test one issue per team (45min)
     1. (Push and merge all features)
-    1. Team meeting to palan how to implement the user story (15-30min)
+    1. Organize a team meeting to plan how to implement the user story (15-30min)
-    1. implement user storys (45-60min)
+    1. Implement user stories (45-60min)

-## Setup enviroment
+## Setup environment

 To setup your Ubuntu 20.04 machine for building the library execute the following command